maheshsabnis/softagemay2020angular/myngapp/README.md

 ======================================================================================
 Angular Routing

 1. Used to define the Infra for SPA
-2. RouterModule
+2. RouterModule from @angular/router
    1. URL based Navigation to components using the Route Table(?)
    2. Route Table
       1. Component + URI information used to query to the table based in Request URL in Address bar
       2. Routes, the class that represent a Route Table.
 Each enrty (aka expression) is the 'Route' object
          1. Route class has following properties
             1. path : the URI